Internships at LEAP

-LEAP internships will be designed to fit each intern’s schedule and interests, while taking into account the specific needs of our organization (which change depending on seasons and other factors).
+LEAP internships are seasonal and unpaid.
+Supervisors are happy to fill out paperwork to provide service hours or class credit requirements.
+Internships are designed to fit each intern’s schedule and interests, while taking into account the specific needs of our organization (which change depending on seasons and other factors).

 Sample of Internship Opportunities:

-• Interns assist with packing and distributing the LEAP Farm Share.
+• Assist with packing and distributing the LEAP Farm Share.

-• Marketing tasks include social media posting, creating content for LEAP’s website and newsletters, and other administrative tasks.
+• Support LEAP social media posting, creating content for LEAP’s website and newsletters, taking and organizing LEAP photos and other administrative tasks.

 Requirements: